Seattle / November 29, 2018

-Mike McSherry, Xealth CEO
+Mike McSherry, CEO and co-founder of Xealth

 “Doctors know it’s tough to find the right healthcare videos or behavior-change app, or to pick up the crutches and bandages needed.
 When patients are sick, we want to make their lives easier.
 Xealth helps make healthcare a bit less complicated.”

-Amy Compton-Phillips, M.D., Executive Vice President and Chief Clinical Officer, PSJH
+Amy Compton-Phillips, MD, Executive Vice President and Chief Clinical Officer, PSJH

 “Xealth is improving the connection between patients and clinicians.
 Once again, we are extending the patient and physician relationship outside the walls of a traditional care setting by making it easy for clinicians to recommend more than just the necessary medications.
 We’re making it easier and more convenient for them to make recommendations – which is what they do everyday today – by using digital tools instead of using handouts, paper, etc.”